-required by this part.
-No under this part. employer shall falsely represent that a test is administered
+under this part. employer shall falsely represent that a test is administered

 County Name

 Driver/Applicant Name (Print) (First, M.I., Last)

-You are nereby with the Federal Motor Ca notified the following test will be administrated in compliance arrier Safety Regulations.
+You are hereby with the Federal Motor Ca notified the following test will be administrated in compliance rrier Safety Regulations.

 The test is scheduled Date: Location: Time:

 Check reason for Test Pre-employment Random Reasonable Suspicion/Cause Post

 Accident Return to duty Follow-u

-Appointment instructions/ comments:
+Appointment instructions/c comments:

-I understand as a condition identified test is required. on of my employment with County, the above
+I understand as a condition identified test is required. n of my employment with County, the above

 Driver/Applicant's Signatu re Date

 Witnessed by:

 County's Representative Date

-Retain in Employee's confidential file v vith Human Resources.
+Retain in Employee's confidential file w th Human Resources.